top of page

 In 2017, she became a pioneering independent perfumer in an otherwise male dominated, close-knit inter-generational industry of distillers, aroma chemical traders and attar-wallahs in South Asia.
 Upon further experimentation and field research, she found that her training as a critic equipped her with sharp insights and ability to produce original work within an old, stagnant and mainly Euro-centric field.
 She established Litrahb Perfumery in 2018 as an extension of her criticism and artistic practice.

 Doing what no museum or institution has or can, Bagh-e Hind, the exhibition, is conceptualised, designed, funded and produced independently by the art critic.
-She developed this multi disciplinary research project by inviting Dr. Nicolas Roth as an academic consultant between June 2021 - August 2022.
-Together, Bharti and Nicolas curated the first and so far only physical iteration of "Bagh-e Hind" at the Institute of Art and Olfaction, Los Angeles (USA) between July - August 2022.
+As sensory history of South Asia is an emerging field, she developed this multi-disciplinary research project in collaboration with Dr. Nicolas Roth between June 2021 - August 2022.
+Together, Bharti and Nicolas curated the first and so far the only physical iteration of "Bagh-e Hind" at the Institute of Art and Olfaction, Los Angeles (USA) between July - August 2022.

 • Instagram